dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Michael helped again today.
 We got it working. https://api.journal.com is now successfully redirecting to my http graphql server in local.

 **Thoughts**: Reviewed one of my friend's code.
 Reviewed with what I knwo.. might have been stupid also.. :D

+### Day 43: May-25-18 Friday
+**Today's Progress**: Continued with the client side of graphql in howtographql.com.

+**Thoughts**: Also had whole day mulesoft training session in office and learned a lot of things... :) so happy <3